Blitva (Swiss Chard with Potatoes)

 This post may contain affiliate links.
 Please read our disclosure policy.

 Blitva is loaded with health, flavor and color.
-This Croatian side dish of wilted Swiss chard and chunks of garlicky potatoes pairs well with healthy fish recipes and just about anything else you can think of.
+This Croatian side dish of wilted Swiss chard and chunks of garlicky potatoes pairs well with almost anything, making it the perfect side dish for weeknight dinners or holiday meals.

 Most of us don’t get enough of this nutritionally packed food group, usually because it is often boring, dull, and tasteless.
 Blitva, on the other hand, is fast, easy-to-make, and delicious.
-Even our kids eat this one!
+Even our kids will eat this healthy blitva side dish!

 Ingredients and notes